A Child's First Dental Visit Fact Sheet

 Prevent baby bottle tooth decay.
 Don't give children a bottle of milk, juice, or sweetened liquid at bedtime or when put down to nap.

-Help your child brush his or her own teeth until 7 years of age to 8 years of age.
+Help your child brush his or her own teeth until 7 to 8 years of age.
 Allow the child to watch you brush, and follow the same brushing pattern to reduce missed spots.

 Avoid foods and treats that increase tooth decay like hard or sticky candies, fruit leather, and sweetened drinks and juice.
 Offer fruit rather than juice.
 The fiber in fruit tends to scrape the teeth clean, while juice just exposes the teeth to sugar.